MHaringa/insurancerating/docs/reference/add_smoothing.md

-# Smooth grouped tariff relativities
+# Smooth grouped tariff relativities in a refinement workflow

-Replace the estimated relativities of a grouped numeric model variable by a smooth tariff curve.
-In actuarial pricing this can be useful for ordered risk factors such as age, vehicle age, insured value or bonus-malus years, where independently estimated factor levels may show sampling variation that is not considered suitable for the final tariff structure.
+Replace independently estimated relativities of an ordered, grouped model variable with a smooth tariff curve.
+This can reduce sampling variation between adjacent levels of risk factors such as age, vehicle age, insured value or bonus-malus years while retaining the broad effect estimated by the GLM.

 ## Usage